elimgoodman/elimgoodman.github.io/ideas/composition/index.md

 }
 </pre>

 Hm.
-The *prelude* to our function (ie, the bit that describes what the function takes, returns, and is named) no longer comprehensively describes what the function needs to do its job.
+The *signature* to our function (ie, the bit that describes what the function takes, returns, and is named) no longer comprehensively describes what the function needs to do its job.
 Specifically, the function is calling some other function, which is getting some data from the outside world (in this case, some database).

-Let's set ourselves a new constraint - *we want the prelude of any function to completely and unambiguously specify all of the possible inputs to a computation, and all of the possible results of the computation*.
-Our current prelude is currently failing the test - it doesn't specify that we need values from database in order to complete the computation described within.
+Let's set ourselves a new constraint - *we want the signature of any function to completely and unambiguously specify all of the possible inputs to a computation, and all of the possible results of the computation*.
+Our current signature is currently failing the test - it doesn't specify that we need values from database in order to complete the computation described within.

 Just for fun, let's make the problem worse before we make it better.
 What happens if we do this?